LISTEN TO THIS ARTICLE

 Authenticated Workflows Don't Exist Yet

-Researchers from Walmart Labs mapped the threat surface for agentic AI systems.
+Researchers mapped the threat surface for agentic AI systems.
 Their conclusion: existing defenses are probabilistic and routinely bypassed.
 Guardrails fail.
 Semantic filters miss attacks.
 The entire security model assumes agents will behave reasonably, which is an assumption that breaks in production.

 They proposed authenticated workflows, cryptographically signed task sequences that agents must follow.
 But nobody's shipping this.
-The part that actually worries me is that three of the five platforms analyzed have no documented security validation for configuration files.
-An agent reads the instructions, trusts them completely, and executes.
+The part that actually worries me is that none of the five platforms analyzed treat configuration files as security-sensitive artifacts.
+There's no validation layer between what's written in the config and what the agent executes.
+An agent reads the instructions, trusts them completely, and acts.

 Compare this to traditional CI/CD pipelines, where configuration changes trigger security scans, require approval workflows, and maintain audit trails.
 Agentic coding tools treat configuration as developer preference, not security policy.